Ipsos MORI's quality procedures are renowned as being at the leading edge in the industry, setting us apart from our competitors.

 Ipsos MORI Publications Policy

-Ipsos MORI has a strong track record, going back more than 40 years, in making full details available of our published work to all interested parties.
+Ipsos MORI has a strong track record, going back more than 50 years, in making our published work available to all interested parties.
 To this end, strict procedures are in place relating to this published work.
-This is to ensure that full details of our research are available in an appropriate format and within a reasonable timescale, thereby providing wide access to all those who are interested in the findings.
+This is to ensure that details of our research are available in an appropriate format, thereby providing wide access to all those who are interested in the findings.
 We have two guiding principles here: quality and transparency.

-We have special rules in place for published opinion polls.
-All polls intended for publication are submitted to an internal Polls for Publication group for review.
-All questionnaires are signed off by a senior member of staff, who is usually separate from the research team working on the project.
-The same process is in place for press releases which contain Ipsos MORI survey findings.
-Opinion polls published by or on behalf of a client are made available on our website within two days of publication.
-The details provided include: details of the client, the survey method, the size and nature of the sample, the full question wording used, fieldwork dates and a summary of any weighting methods applied to the data.
+We have special rules in place for published surveys and opinion polls.
+Client-produced materials intended for publication are submitted to an internal Polls for Publication group for review.
+All questionnaires for surveys destined for publication are signed off by a senior member of staff then a member of the Polls for Publication group.
+The same process is in place for news releases and any other client-prepared materials which contain Ipsos MORI survey findings.
+All surveys which come under British Polling Council rules are made available on our website within two days of publication.
+The details provided include: details of the commissioning client, the survey method, the percentages upon which the conclusions are based, the size and nature of the sample, the full question wording used, geographic area of coverage, fieldwork dates and a summary of any weighting methods applied to the data.
 Further details are made available on request.